“Treachery and treason, there’s always an excuse for it.” – Mark Knopfler

 This is a masterful work of historical fiction, beginning with the cover (look close to see the eyes and ears embroidered on Queen Elizabeth’s robe) to the printed pages.
 The text (in particular the conversations) may deter some readers at first; it is very much like a Shakespearean style of English but once you get used to this type of approach, you’ll be able to follow the story, which assuredly has all the intrigue of a modern spy thriller.

-This Marlowe was the co-winner in the fiction category for a “Very Best” reads of 2016!
+This Marlowe was the co-winner in the fiction category for a “Very Best” award of 2016!